ianhellstrom/zoose/README.md

 Zoose comes in a few flavours: `base`, `neo4j`, and `quantum`.
 What is included in `base` is always included in the rest, too.

+### Special flavours
+There are also two special flavours suitable for use with [Gitpod](https://gitpod.io), an IDE as a Service:
+- `base-gitpod`
+- `quantum-gitpod`

+To get started with these special flavours for Gitpod, please use the [template](https://github.com/ianhellstrom/zoose-gitpod) to create a repository that you use to spin up a [workspace](https://www.gitpod.io/docs/introduction/getting-started) from that repo.

+The Zoose Quantum for Gitpod image offers a similar but entirely free and open-source experience as [qBraid](https://qbraid.com).

+In Gitpod, you have two options for Zoose notebooks:
+1. A VSCode experience
+2. JupyterLab, which you can start from the Gitpod workspace terminal with `/jupyter.sh`.

 ### Zoose Base
 - Python 3.10
 - JupyterLab 3.4.5 with extensions